elsentjhung/elsentjhung.github.io/tutorial.md

 <img src="https://raw.githubusercontent.com/elsentjhung/elsentjhung.github.io/master/_figures/Fourier-transform.png" alt="drawing" width="800"/>

-### 2. Cahn-Hilliard equation
+### 2. Binary fluid

-Cahn-Hilliard equation is a model for phase-separation in a fluid, _e.g._ water/oil phase separation, liquid/gas phase separation, droplets, and so on.
+In this section, we will start with Cahn-Hilliard equation, which is a model for phase-separation in a binary fluid, _e.g._ water/oil phase separation, liquid/gas phase separation, droplets, and so on.
+Then we will extend the Cahn-Hiliard equation to include momentum conservation (Navier-Stokes equation) or noise (model B equation).

 #### 2.1.
 Coarsening process